crescent-network/crescent/x/liquidity/spec/03_state_transitions.md

 Create a pool in existing pair so that users can deposit reserve coins or withdraw pool coin.

+### MsgCreateRangedPool

+Create a ranged liquidity pool in existing pair.

 ## Coin Escrow for Liquidity Module Messages

 Transaction confirmation causes state transition on the bank module.